espeak-ng/espeak-ng/docs/languages/gmw/en.md

 | en-US          | GenAm        | General American       |

 The BCP47 name is the standard language identifier for the accent, used as the espeak language name.
-The Abbreviation is used in the lexical set tables below for the IPA transcriptions of that accent, and the BCP47 names are used for the eSpeak NG phoneme names.
+The Abbreviation is used in the tables below for the IPA transcriptions of that accent, and the BCP47 names are used for the eSpeak NG phoneme names.

+## Vowels

+The English language support uses a vowel system based on John Wells' Lexical Sets<sup>\[<a href="#ref1">1</a>\]</sup>.
+These were created by Wells in 1982 by comparing the Received Pronunciation British (RP) and General American (GenAm) accents in use at that time.

-## Short Vowels
+### Short Vowels

 | Lexical Set | en    | RP    | GenAm |
 |-------------|-------|-------|-------|